How to fix "Headers already sent" error in PHP

 which isn't displayed by most text editors.
 It's

-the byte sequence EF BB BF
+the byte sequence EF BB BF, which

 is optional and